OriCoding/OriCoding/README.md

 Hello my name is Orizon's!

-I'm new to python a lot of help will be happy!
+I'm new to python and javascript a lot of help will be happy!

 My networks
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------